Information about the placement tests:

 - Students must receive a minimum average score of 55% to register for these courses as they are co-requisites.

-- Students who receive a 55%-65% average score must also register for Music Theory & Ear Training Lab (PMUS 2000 Section 003) as a supplemental course to Music Theory I and Ear Training & Sight Singing I. It does not fulfill any specific course requirement for the Music degree but may be applied as a general elective (if needed).
+Students who receive a 55%-65% average score must also register for PMUS 1101 Music Theory & Ear Training Lab as a supplemental course to Music Theory I and Ear Training & Sight Singing I. It does not fulfill any specific course requirement for the Music degree but may be applied as a general elective (if needed).

 - Students who receive a 54% or below average score will be required to register for PMUS 1020 Beginning Musicianship as a preparation course.
 Students must earn a D- or better in Beginning Musicianship before continuing on to take PMUS 1100 and PMUS 1110.
-Beginning Musicianship is usually offered during Summer and Fall semesters only.
+Beginning Musicianship is offered during the Fall semester only.
 It does not fulfill any specific course requirement for the Music degree but may be applied as a general elective (if needed).

 Music Theory I Placement Test